 intandem operates an open referral system, i.e. anyone can refer a young person—social workers, teachers, youth workers, parents, carers and young people themselves.

 - The young person is aged 8—14 years of age

-- The young person lives in the Southside of Glasgow
+- The young person lives in the NorthWest or Southside of Glasgow

 - The young person is Looked After at Home under a Compulsory Supervision Order and the CSO lies with the parents

 - The young person agrees with the referral being made.

 Our matching process is based on factors leading to “best fit”, not on waiting times (although this may influence prioritisation).
 Due to a high demand for mentors, a young person may be on the waiting list for some time before a match is possible.
 It takes up to three months to recruit, train and match a mentor.
 However, currently we have volunteers waiting for a match.